ibm-cloud-docs/vsrx/readiness_errors.md

 ## Warning 1177
 {: #warning-1177}
 The gateway experienced a precheck setup warning.
 A security policy using `dynamic-application any` was detected, which can result in packet loss.
 This can also cause VPN tunnel communication to fail.
 Refer to [Correcting warning 1177](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1177) for more information.

+## Warning 1178
+{: #warning-1178}
+The license was updated.
+However, validation of the new license failed.
+It is recommended you manually check that the vSRX license is applied to each vSRX node.